Our range of eco-friendly hemp collars and leads are best for your pet and the environment

 Hemp is free of toxins and chemicals that could harm your pet and the environment making it an excellent choice for dogs with sensitive skin or allergies.
 As you would expect, our hemp range is high quality and free from artificial dyes and bleaches.
 It is, of course, mostly grown herbicide, pesticide and fungicide free.

-All of our pet products are made from biodegradable, vegan and, wherever possible certified organic materials.
-We are constantly striving to source the best materials from the best growers and sellers.
+Our natural dog products are made from biodegradable, vegan, and certified organic materials.
+We constantly strive to source the best materials from the best growers and sellers.

 We specialise in planet friendly pet toys, sustainable dog collars and products that are the best for your pets and the environment.
 We will never try and sell you anything made from virgin plastics, nasty chemicals or animal products.

 We shudder at the thought of people innocently buying cheap plastic pet toys.
-They are often from China, frequently chemical-based and chemically treated that may be harmful to the pets they are bought to please.
+But unfortunately, they are often from China, frequently chemical-based and chemically treated that may be harmful to the pets they are bought to please.

 To round up

-Cotton uses three times the amount of water and produces up to 200% less material than hemp.
-Non-organic cotton is treated with chemicals throughout its life and during the manufacturing process.
+Cotton uses three times water and produces up to 200% less material than hemp.
+In addition, non-organic cotton is treated with chemicals throughout its life and during the manufacturing process.

 Polycotton is often a compromise, but products made with this material are still subject to chemical treatments, chemically derived and not biodegradable.
-Hemp is the only choice when buying sustainable dog collars.
+Therefore, hemp is the only choice when buying sustainable dog collars.

 Hemp is a natural product, naturally produced and a perfect choice for the discerning pet parent.
 That’s why we believe that hemp should be your first choice for eco friendly pet products.